devrosch/sciformats/README.md

 Libraries and tools for reading and visualizing scientific data.

-You can try the application at [GitLab Pages](https://devrosch.gitlab.io/sciformats/index.html).
+You can try the application at [Github Pages](https://devrosch.github.io/sciformats/index.html).

 ## Structure